dalehenrich/gsApplicationTools/docs/gettingStarted.md

     beforeUnwind: [ :ex | ^ self writeServerError: ex to: socket ]
 ```

+If your *gem server* needs custom handling for an exception, you can add new `gemServerHandle*` methods or override existing `gemServerHandle*` methods.

 ####Gem Server Default Exception Logging
 When an exception is handled, the stack is written to the gem log and a continuation for the stack is saved to the [object log](#object-log) by the `logStack:titled:inTransactionDo:` method: